melvstein/owlsome/README.md

 - Profile
 - Buy Now, Add to Cart, Checkout, View Order Details

+To use Facebook and Google Login:
+Create your own access key and secret key on Facebook and Google Developers API

 To use this system:
 - Clone the repository with git clone
 - Copy .env.example file to .env and edit database credentials there